 GRJ (Independent) Booking Conditions

-By making a booking, the first named person on the booking ("lead passenger") agrees on behalf of all persons detailed on the booking that:
+By making a booking, the first named person on the booking ("party leader") agrees on behalf of all persons detailed on the booking that:

 1. Making Your Booking

 You may book with us by telephone, e-mail or via one of our authorised travel agents.
 Once we (or your authorised travel agent) have received all appropriate payments, we will, subject to availability, confirm your holiday over the telephone (where you or your travel agent make the booking by telephone) or by e-mailing or otherwise sending a booking confirmation letter/invoice to the party leader.
 We reserve the right to return your deposit and decline to issue a confirmation at our absolute discretion.
 Where you book through one of our authorised travel agents, the booking confirmation letter/invoice and all other communications will be sent to your agent and you should also contact us through the agent.
 The acknowledgement of your booking is not a confirmation of it and does not create a legally binding contract.
 A binding contract between you and us only comes into existence once we have issued you with a booking confirmation that will confirm the details of your booking and will be sent to you or your travel agent.
 All references in these booking conditions to the confirmation of your booking means the booking confirmation letter/invoice.

 If your confirmed arrangements include a flight, we (or if you booked via an authorised agent of ours, that agent) will also issue you with an ATOL Certificate.